Standardized field sobriety testing is one of the most controversial issues

 people assume that, if they fail a field sobriety test, they have to plead

-guilty in court.
-In reality, failing a field sobriety test doesn't
+In reality, failing a field sobriety test doesn't necessarily mean

 call our office at (404) 907-1536.
 The sooner we hear from you, the faster our Atlanta

-DUI lawyer can create an effective strategy to obtain the case results you need.
+DUI attorney can create an effective strategy to obtain the case results you need.